parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 ### ProtocolUnit

-Format and deformat the protocal message between the structual class and bytes array.
+Format and deformat the protocol message between the structual class and bytes array.

 ### ValueHelper